19 Must-Follow Mental Health Influencers on Instagram!

 - Follow count: 697k

-Psychology Today’s posts are always well organized and easy to digest.
-Being the reputable editorial that it is, you can rest assured knowing that the information has been expert-vetted.
+Psychology Today’s posts are well organized and easy to digest.
+As it’s a reputable publication, you can also rest assured that all information has been vetted by experts.

-The account really has something for everyone.
-It’s also professional and reliable for frequent tidbits about mental health and actionable tips.
+The account has something for everyone.
+It’s a professional and reliable resource of frequent mental health tidbits and actionable tips.

 @mentalhealthamerica